MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 Possible values:
 - Enabled - Spam Filtering is fully enabled.
 Both Basic and Captcha IVR checks are performed.
 In case the call is considered as spam, user will get "Spam Likely" notification in Teams
 - Disabled - Spam Filtering is completely disabled.
 No checked are performed.
 "Spam Likely" notification will not appear.
 - EnabledWithoutIVR - Spam Filtering is enabled partially.
 Captcha IVR (Interactive Voice Response) checks are disabled.
-"Spam Likely" notification will not appear.
-However, a call might get dropped in case it gets a high score from Basic checks.
+"Spam Likely" notification will appear.
+A call might get dropped in case it gets a high score from Basic checks.

 ```yaml
 Type: String